krprzenioslo/Hystrixwiki2/How-To-Use.md

 <a name='ErrorPropagation'/>
 ## Error Propagation

 All exceptions thrown from the [run()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#run\(\)) method except for [HystrixBadRequestException](http://netflix.github.io/Hystrix/javadoc/com/netflix/hystrix/exception/HystrixBadRequestException.html) count as failures and trigger [getFallback()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#getFallback\(\)) and circuit-breaker logic.

 You can wrap the exception that you would like to throw in ```HystrixBadRequestException``` and retrieve it via ```getCause()```.
 The [HystrixBadRequestException](http://netflix.github.io/Hystrix/javadoc/com/netflix/hystrix/exception/HystrixBadRequestException.html) is intended for use cases such as reporting illegal arguments or non-system failures that should not count against the failure metrics and should not trigger fallback logic.

 <a name='CommandName'/>
 ## Command Name

-A command name is by default derived from the class name:
+A command name is, by default, derived from the class name:

 ```java
 getClass().getSimpleName();